Meet Alastor

 Meet Jack

 Jack found his way to SBF after his owner surrendered him to us due to health issues.
-Since then he has been fun keeping him entertained as crows are an extremely intelligent species of bird.
-He loves scrambled eggs, shiny things and sneaking in bites while asking for head scratches.
-He can say “Hi Jack!” and “Good Boy”
+Since then we've had fun keeping him entertained as crows are an extremely intelligent species of bird.
+It's always a challenge to keep one step ahead of him!
+Jack loves scrambled eggs, shiny things, and sneaking in bites while asking for head scratches.
+His serrated beak is very different than our parrots and hurts a lot more!
+He can say “Hi Jack!” and “Good Boy”.

 About African Pied Crows